vssenko/js-neural-networks/01-ffn-perceptron-manual/README.md

 One parameter is required, file path to serialized NN.
 Should be something like `npm run test-serialized-mnist ./serialized-network-samples/my-sample.json`
 Script will load that NN and test it against test MNIST data.

-# Code
+# Implementation

-Network itself and trainer are separated things.

-About network.

-Main code idea is to reprecent neurons and wires as objects, with all the parameters set inside them.
+Here is brief description how application was written.

+First, I have created neural network as class, which can build layers of neurons.
-Neuron has `.inputWires` and `.outputWires`.
+Each neuron has `.inputWires` and `.outputWires`.
 Wire has `.inputNeuron` and `.outputNeuron`.
 Remember that object variable in JS is a reference to object, so
 `neuron === neuron.outputWires[0].inputNeuron`